RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Respect per-file scraper exclusions** _(Multi-scraper only)_

-It's possible to set a flag per game file or directory to indicate that it should be excluded from the multi-scraper.
+It's possible to set a flag per game file or folder using the metadata editor to indicate that it should be excluded from the multi-scraper.
 This setting makes it possible to override that restriction and scrape all entries anyway.

 **Exclude folders recursively** _(Multi-scraper only)_